-Mila Kunis and Ashton Kutcher Might Just Have the Sweetest Love Story
+Mila Kunis and Ashton Kutcher Have the Sweetest Love Story

 Or as Kunis succinctly put it, "Three months later we're living together.
 Six months later we're, like, married and have a kid.
 Like, literally, we clearly did not watch the end of either one of our movies."

 Their plotline saw them welcoming daughter Wyatt in October 2014 and quietly marrying on a ranch some 90 minutes outside of L.A. on July 4, 2015.
-"I was, like, posting things on social media that were in different locations," he told Ellen DeGeneres of doing what he could to throw off paparazzi and their accompanying helicopters, "because we didn't want to be screaming our vows at each other and be like, 'Forever!
+"I was, like, posting things on social media that were in different locations," Kutcher told Ellen DeGeneres of doing what he could to throw off paparazzi and their accompanying helicopters, "because we didn't want to be screaming our vows at each other and be like, 'Forever!
 Did you say never?'
 We didn't want to do that thing, so we went really under the radar with it."

-The twosome added son Dimitri 17 months later and settled into a routine of outings to Dodgers games and Bachelor date nights at their family friendly Beverly Hills enclave.
+The twosome added son Dimitri 17 months later and settled into a routine of outings to Dodgers game, Bachelor date nights at their family friendly Beverly Hills enclave and annual weekends at Stagecoach.
 (The successful duo also own a $10 million beach house near Santa Barbara on the California coast.)

-"We like to turn on their one-on-one dates when they're sitting down and nobody eats and they talk to each other," he dished to Stern.
-"We shut the sound off, and we imitate what the conversation probably is.
-It's like, 'Are you going to eat the chicken?
-No.' Because you know those conversations are not wonderful."

 ©2014 GAMEPIKS